darryl-h/v-rising-server/README.md

 "Port": 9876,
 "QueryPort": 9877,
 ```

-**NOTE: ** This is beyond the scope of this document, as it is device specific, but you can try https://PortForward.com for help with your specific device/brand
+:spiral_notepad: This is beyond the scope of this document, as it is device specific, but you can try https://PortForward.com for help with your specific device/brand

 # General Instructions